Daily Virtuoso

 What would happen if you believed that some of your greatest violin moments lie ahead of you, and all you had to do was start relating to your daily practice rhythm a little differently?

-If you’re ready to find out, I hope you’ll join me in the Daily Virtuoso.
+If you’re ready to find out, I hope you’ll join me in The Daily Virtuoso.

 If You’re Making Any Of These 8 Mistakes In The Practice Room